gabydaemon/Blog/src/collections/posts/iron-temple.md

 ### Time Skip
 Fast forward a few years, and I've found the courage to return to the gym.
 All my gains withered away and I had to start from scratch again- but this time it felt deeply spiritual.
 Having lost my sense of personhood, strength, and self-sufficiency fucked me up really good.
 While in hermit mode I had no interest in anything except being on full alert 24/7 to ensure I live.
 So, when I found my way back, lifting weights was not as simple as lifting weights.
 I was a different person from the last time I exerted myself with the goal of getting stronger.

 This time, it meant taking back everything men had stolen from me.
 It meant building brute strength that I could base my confidence in if I had to fight for my life again.
-It felt like a pervernt prayer from within the eye of a hurricane to move this body while knowing many people like me did not survive like I did.
+It felt like a fervernt prayer from within the eye of a hurricane to move this body while knowing many people like me did not survive like I did.
 Being in the gym feels like being in a temple and asking God (me) for the strength to continue.
 It feels like trudging up a mountain.
 Its hard, tiring, and not always what I *want* to do, but future me is always proud and my God always hears my prayers.
 It became a self-actualizing ritual.